 Push Content

-After editing or adding new content in your local repository, you'll want to synchronise those changes back to LeadCMS.
-The push command analyses your MDX/JSON files, compares them with the remote CMS and performs the necessary API calls to create, update or rename content.
-It also updates your local metadata with IDs and timestamps returned by the server.
+After editing or adding files in your local repository, you'll want to synchronise those changes back to LeadCMS.
+The push command runs a full push flow (settings, content, email templates, media).
+The content phase analyses your MDX/JSON files, compares them with the remote CMS and performs the necessary API calls to create, update or rename content.

 How pushing works

-When you run npx leadcms push, the SDK performs several steps:
+When content is pushed (leadcms push or leadcms push-content), the SDK performs several steps:

 1. Read local content – Scans your configured content directory for MDX and JSON files.
 It determines the locale, slug and type of each file based on its path and frontmatter.